 Interesting To Know: The Embu built the doors of their houses facing the mountain.
-The same aspect applies to neighboring communities Mbeere, Meru and Akamba.
+The same aspect applies to neighbour communities Mbeere, Meruand Akamba.

-- The Ameru: The Ameru people live on the north, east and northwestern slopes of Mount Kenya.
-Murungu, (the name of he Ameru’s God), came from the sky and settled on Mount Kenya.
-The Ameru further describe the mountain as mountain with white features.
+Murungu, (the name of the Ameru’s God), came from the sky and settled on Mount Kenya.
+The Ameru further describe the mountain as a mountain with white features.

 The Routes.Tips Team